picollomartin/typescript-base/README.md

 ### Migrations

-To create a migration from changes in models, run `ts-node node_modules/.bin/typeorm migration:generate -n MigrationName` Migrations should generate after each change you made to your models.
+To create a migration from changes in models, run `ts-node node_modules/.bin/typeorm migration:generate -n MigrationName` Migrations should be generated after each change you made to your models.
 Migrations will run every time the project starts.

 To create a migration manually, run `ts-node node_modules/.bin/typeorm migration:create -n MigrationName -d migration/folder`.